-- I Say whether the following statements are true or false: - (1) Writing is an imaginative skill. - (2) Cohesion means use of linking devices. - (3) Guided writing involves the guidance by the teacher only. - (4) Free writing should be adopted at secondary level. - (5) Controlled Writing involves delimiting the size of the composition only.
+- (i) Writing is an imaginative skill. - (ii) Cohesion means use of linking devices. - (iii) Guided writing involves the guidance by the teacher only. - (iv) Free writing should be adopted at secondary level. - (v) Controlled Writing involves delimiting the size of the composition only.